Apple Watch Series 11 Review: Hypertension Alerts, 24-Hour Battery, S10 Chip

 New Health Capabilities

-Hardware alone doesn’t make the Series 11 compelling — it’s the software that ties it together.
-The watchOS 11 update brings new features designed to maximize the Series 11’s hardware.
+Hardware alone doesn’t make the Series 11 compelling — it’s the software that ties it together. watchOS 26 (Apple’s new unified version naming, jumping from watchOS 11 to align with iOS 26)3 brings new features designed to take advantage of the Series 11’s hardware.

 Smart Stack Enhancements